-CFS Chief Officer, Euan Fergsuon encouraged the public to support the day, and recognise the efforts of the firefighters in South Australia and across the globe who have died in the line of duty.
+The public is being encouraged to support the day, and recognise the efforts of the firefighters both in South Australia and across the globe who have died in the line of duty.

-To date, 11 South Australian volunteer firefighters have died in action while serving in the CFS between 1979 and 1994, including the three that died during the devastating Ash Wednesday Bushfires of 1983.
+To date, 13 South Australian volunteer firefighters have died in action while serving in the CFS between 1979 and 2005.

 The day is also known as St Florian’s Day.
 St Florian, the patron saint of all firefighters, was the first known commander of a firefighting squad in the Roman Empire.

-He lost his life for protecting the same humane ideas which firefighters all over the world share today.
+He lost his life for fulfilling the same mission firefighters all over the world share today.

-Though a relatively new concept, International Firefighters’ Day is already recognised by more than 10 countries across the globe including Australia, the UK, USA, Lithuania, Peurto Rico, Germany and New Zealand.
+International Firefighters’ Day is already recognised by numerous countries across the globe including Australia, the UK, USA, Lithuania, Peurto Rico, Germany and New Zealand.

 For more information about International Firefighters’ Day log onto www.firefightersday.org